How can OT assist with mental health, autism or those experiencing sensory issues?

 What’s the process?

 Firstly, our OT will assess the individual’s mental health status and/or their functional status as it relates to their diagnoses, such as autism, sensory issues, or other mental health conditions.
-This includes a comprehensive OT sensory assessment when required, as well as considering all details of the diagnosis, history, and treatment to date.
-Our OT may also use recognised and standardised assessment tools to ensure we gain the best understanding of the individual’s current health and sensory status.
+This includes a comprehensive sensory processing OT assessment when required, as well as considering all details of the diagnosis, history, and treatment to date.
+Our OT may also use recognised and standardised tools to ensure we gain the best understanding of the individual’s current health and sensory status.

 Secondly, our OT will assess overall function.
 This functional assessment explores habits, routines, roles, values, interests, environment, attitudes, motivation, activities of daily living (ADL), family dynamics, and relationships.
 For clients with sensory challenges, targeted sensory occupational therapy strategies may also be incorporated into the assessment phase.